 Dear Fellow Parishioners,

 Recently parish leaders have entered into a discussion of “Mary’s Alcove,” our upcoming chapel renovation.
-I encourage everyone to go back to my December 11, 2016 bulletin column to better understand the parameters of this project.
-Here are a few highlights from my past article:
+To better understand the parameters of this project, here are a few highlights from a past article:

 Why?
 Here are some of the reasons behind this project: